-Form 2553 instructions is a necessary step in order to qualify as an S-corporation.
+Form 2553 instructions are a necessary step to qualify as an S-corporation.
 Its title is “Election by a Small Business Corporation”.
 Once it’s complete Form 2553 you submit it to the Internal Revenue Service.
-Simply put, by filling out and submitting for 2553 an entity is stating it’s intent to become an S corporation.
+Simply put, by filling out and submitting for 2553 an entity is stating its intent to become an S corporation.
 As with all forms that need to be submitted to the IRS, it needs to be done promptly (within 75 days of formation).

 By default, all corporations are treated as C-corporations for tax purposes.
 The tax consequences for this default is that the corporation would pay corporate income tax on net taxable income annually.
 The way to avoid this is to fill out Form 2553 and make the intention to become an S-corporation clear.
 The IRS will respond to the corporation with a letter confirming the election for S-corporation but the organization must be incorporated first.

-The organization must draft articles of incorporation, by-laws and various legal documents to form and operate the business.
-Each state has different requirements for the incorporation process so research should be done on the state in which the organization wishes to incorporate.
+The organization must draft articles of incorporation, by-laws, and various legal documents to form and operate the business.
+Each state has different requirements for the incorporation process so research should be done on the state in which the organization wishes to incorporate it.
 Typically, an organization would incorporate in the state where it will conduct most of its business.
-The corporation should verify that it's eligibility for S-Corporation status was met and file Form 2553 with the Internal Revenue Service.
+The corporation should verify that its eligibility for S-Corporation status was met and file Form 2553 with the Internal Revenue Service.
 Download Form 2553 here from the IRS website.